-From the Ems river to the Jade river, marking the end of Ostfriesland or East Frisia (Germany).
-Still hiking along the Wadden Sea, but the track also leads to Aurich where in the high Middle Ages the 'Seven Lands of the Sea' of tota Frisia gathered at the Upstalboom.
+From the River Ems to the River Jade, marking the end of Ostfriesland or East Frisia (Germany).
+A coast that was know for its pirates in the Late Middle Ages.
+Still hiking along the Wadden Sea, but the track also leads to Aurich where in the High Middle Ages the 'Seven Lands of the Sea' of tota Frisia gathered at the Upstalboom.
 As you hike east look out for the last Angles, Jutes and Saxons migrating west 1,700 years ago.

 During Roman Period this was the territory of the Chauci minores (the minor Chauci).
 A probably with the Frisii maiores (Frisians) related people or vice versa and of which we know from the Romans in the first century AD they lived on terps (artificial dwelling mounds) as well.
 In German a terp is called a Wurt (and in Lower-German Warft, Warf or -just like in the province Groningen in the Netherlands- Wierde).

-The Frisian language has disappeared and is replaced by Oostfreesk, a dialect of the Low-Saxon language in the Middle Ages and closely related to the Low-Saxon dialect spoken in the Ommelanden in te province Groningen in the Netherlands (Mid Frisia).
+With the rise of the Hauptinge or Hoventlinge, slowly the farmers republics fell apart.
+The Frisian language has disappeared here too and replaced by Oostfreesk, a dialect of the Low-Saxon language in the Middle Ages and closely related to the Low-Saxon dialect spoken in the Ommelanden in te province Groningen in the Netherlands (Mid Frisia).